MicrosoftDocs/customer-insights/ci-docs/audience-insights/segment-builder.md

    > [!NOTE]
    > - **Project attributes** only works for entities that have a one-to-many relationship with the customer entity.
 For example, one customer can have multiple subscriptions.
    > - If the attribute you want to project is more than one hop away from the *Customer* entity, as defined by the relationship, that attribute should be used in every rule of the segment query you are building.
    > - If the attribute you want to project is just one hop away from the *Customer* entity, that attribute doesn't need to be present in every rule of the segment query you are building.
    > - **Projected attributes** are factored in when using set operators.

-1. Before you save and run the segment, Select **Edit details** next to the segment name.
+1. Before you save and run the segment, select **Edit details** next to the segment name.
 Provide a name for your segment and update the suggested **Output entity name** for the segment.
-You can also add a description to the segment.
+You can also add a description and tags to the segment.
+[Learn more about tags.](organizing-data.md#manage-tags)

 1. Select **Run** to save the segment, activate it and begin processing your segment based on all the rules and conditions.
 Otherwise, it will be saved as an inactive segment.

 1. Select **Back to segments** to go back to the **Segments** page.

 1. By default, the segment is created as a dynamic segment.
 It means that the segment is refreshed during system refreshes.
 To [stop the automatic refresh](segments.md#manage-existing-segments), select the segment choose the **Make static** option.
 Static segments can be [refreshed manually](segments.md#refresh-segments) at any time.